Skip to content

 • Why does the golf competition season have to begin in april?

 Turf squelches as you walk through it.
-Parts of fairways are nothing but bare ground, save for the aeration holes trying to force some drainage into the still sodden surface.
+Parts of fairways are nothing but bare ground, save for the aeration holes trying to force some drainage into the still sodden surfaces.

 Away from some of the main playing areas it looks like a music festival has just left town.
-It’s a muddy mess, there are no other words for it.
 Deep footprints are gouged.
 The tracks of trolleys reveal more temporary scars.

 This winter has been one of the wettest since records began nearly 200 years ago.
 If you live in the West Midlands, or Cornwall, or Leicestershire, it’s the wettest you’ve ever seen.

-We saw more rain than in the winter of 2023 than we had in the previous 40 years.
-It 2024, it was severe flooding that closed courses.
+We saw more rain in the winter of 2023 than we had in any of the previous 40 years.
+In 2024, it was severe flooding that closed courses.

 It won’t take long to recover once the temperatures rise, people tell me.
 But I’m looking right now at a weather forecast that’s predicting rain on eight of the next 14 days.